-Foundation Governors are unique to schools that have a religious character, such as church schools.
+Foundation Governors are unique to schools that have a religious character, such as Church of England schools.
 The National Society stated in 1996 that Foundation Governors are there to 'explore with their partners on the governing board ways in which the church's role in the school may be more fully and positively implemented'.
 (Green 2016:16)